AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Added CSS properties and style to the personal project layout structure.
 Additionally, got some practice on JS call stack, thread, and execution context.

 **Thoughts**: "The unexamined life is not worth living." -Socrates

+### R1D33: July 03

+**Today's Progress**: Added initial JS event listners for the program as well as some CSS styles.
+The project is shaping up to be pretty good.
+Finished the 5th lesson of JS fundamentals from The Odin Project.

+**Thoughts**: "The most important thing in life is to stop saying 'I wish' and start saying 'I will.'
+Consider nothing impossible, then treat possibilities as probabilities." -Charles Dickens